 Police accepts IPCA findings

-Police accepts the findings of the Independent Police Conduct Authority (IPCA) report into a fleeing driver incident in Huntly on 12 November 2017.
+Police accepts the findings of the Independent Police Conduct Authority (IPCA) report into a dog bite incident in Upper Hutt in August 2018.

 Police deal with fast-moving and ever-changing situations every day, and split-second decisions need to be made to keep the community and Police safe.